 Prenatal 2: Preparing for Labor & Delivery.
-Come to this program during your seventh or eighth month of pregnancy.
+Participate in this program during your seventh or eighth month of pregnancy.
 This program will focus on how you can minimize discomforts of late pregnancy.
-You'll watch and discuss an informative birth video.
 You'll learn how to tell when you're in labor, when to go to the hospital, your options for pain management during labor, and much more.
-Prenatal 2 class is taught by Registered Nurses who work in the OB department.
+Prenatal 2 class is taught by registered nurses with experience in the obstetrics department.

-Prenatal 3: Preparing for your newborn.
-Come to this program during your last months of pregnancy.
+Prenatal 3: Preparing for Your Newborn.
+Participate in this program during your last months of pregnancy.
 Practice or refresh your skills to care for your newborn baby, such as bathing, feeding, and soothing.
-You'll see and discuss an informative baby care video and also learn more about Kaiser Permanente's pediatric care services.
+You'll learn more about Kaiser Permanente's pediatric care services.
 If this is your first baby with Kaiser Permanente, we strongly encourage you to attend.
-Prenatal 3 class is taught by Registered Nurses who are also Certified Lactation Consultants.
+Prenatal 3 class is taught by registered nurses

 Prenatal 4: Breastfeeding Basics.
-Come to this class during your third trimester of pregnancy.
+Watch this on-demand class during your third trimester of pregnancy.
 You'll learn how breastfeeding protects you and your baby.
-You can practice breastfeeding holds using dolls.
 You'll learn how to get breastfeeding off to a good start and where to get help if you need it.
-Prenatal 4 class is taught by Registered Nurses who are also Certified Lactation Consultants.
+Prenatal 4 was recorded by registered nurses who are also certified lactation consultants.

 Prenatal classes fill fast, so register early.
-You have three options to register for Prenatal 2, 3, and 4 classes.
+You have two options to register for Prenatal 2 and 3 classes.
 You can either:

-- Tell a receptionist, clinic assistant or nurse in the OB/Gyn department that you want to sign up for prenatal classes.
-They can schedule you for the class you would like to attend. - Register on kp.org, then sign-up for classes online.
-Visit kp.org/myhealthmanager and choose Schedule Appointments.
+- Tell a receptionist, clinic assistant, or nurse in the ob-gyn department that you want to sign up for prenatal classes.
+They can schedule you for the class you would like to attend. - Register on kp.org, then sign up for classes online.
+Visit kp.org/appointments and choose Schedule Appointments.
 You can view a list of scheduled classes at kp.org/classes/mas. - Call an appointment representative at 703-359-7878 or 800-777-7904 (toll free).
-If you are deaf or hard of hearing, call 703-922-1469 in Northern Virginia, 866-264-4766 in Washington, DC, and suburban Maryland, and 410-737-5464 in Baltimore.
+If you are deaf or hard of hearing, call 711.